chk84us/stock-check-service/README.md

+# Stock Check Services
-# This is a simple REST service to create products, update inventory and perform stock check based on a given set of rule
+This is a simple REST service to create products, update inventory and perform stock check based on a given set of rule

 # Getting Started